Edward Charlton, 5th Baron Charlton

-Edward Charlton (also Cherleton or Charleton), 5th Baron Charlton (1370–1421), 5th and last Lord Charlton of Powys, was the younger son of John Charlton, the third baron, and his wife, Joan, daughter of Lord Stafford.
+Edward Charlton (also Cherleton or Charleton), 5th Baron Charlton KG (1370–1421), 5th and last Lord Charlton of Powys, was the younger son of John Charlton, the third baron, and his wife, Joan, daughter of Lord Stafford.

 During the lifetime of his elder brother John, the fourth lord, and very soon after her husband's death in Ireland (20 July 1398), Edward married the widowed Countess of March.
 Her lordships and castles of Usk and Caerleon thus fell into his hands.
 This brought him into relations with the chronicler Adam of Usk, who speaks of him as juvenis elegantissimus and is loud in his praises.

 Charlton's relationship to the Mortimers involved him, however, in hostility to Henry of Bolingbroke, who, in July 1399, was about to proceed from Bristol to ravage his lands; but the chronicler Adam, who combined Lancastrian politics with attachment to the house of Mortimer, claims to have negotiated peace, and to have persuaded Henry to take Charlton among his followers.
 Charlton then accompanied Henry to Chester in his march against Richard II, and was afterwards in high favour with him.
 About this time Charlton showed his personal severity and the extent of the franchises of a lord marcher by condemning to death the seneschal of Usk for an intrigue with his natural sister, probable prioress of that town.

 On 19 October 1401 the death of the 4th Baron Cherleton without issue involved Edward's succession to the peerage and estates of Powys.
 It was a critical period in the history of the Welsh marches.
 Owain Glyndŵr had already risen in revolt, and had ravaged the neighbourhood of Welshpool, the centre of the Charltons' power, whence he had been driven by John Charlton just before his death.
 Edward Charlton was possessed of inadequate resources to contend with so dangerous a neighbour, yet no border lord took a more prominent part in the Welsh war than he.
 In 1402 Owain overthrew his castles of Usk and Caerleon, though next year Charlton seems to have again got possession of them.
 In 1403 he urgently besought the council to reinforce the scanty garrisons of the border fortresses.
 In 1404 he was reduced to such straits that the council very unwillingly allowed him to make a private truce with the Welsh.